 The George and Carol Olmsted Foundation gives active-duty military officers, along with cadets and midshipmen at the senior military colleges, a better understanding of foreign cultures.
-Since 2005, grants have given over 90 cadets the opportunity to travel, most recently through the International Cultural Immersion Program in Panama.
+Most recently, the Olmsted scholars traveled through the International Cultural Immersion Program in Panama.